-Did you know women experience the effects of stress much more than men do?
+Did you know females experience the effects of stress much more than males do?

 Cortisol the “Stress Hormone”